 \end{definition} Analogous to the forming index introduced in \cite{zhuang2025} for AC systems, the VFI extends this concept to DC grids by characterizing the converter's voltage‑source behavior across different frequencies of interest.
 The following classification of VFI values aids the physical interpretation of the index.

 \begin{definition}[VFI Converter Classification] Based on the magnitude of the $\mathrm{VFI}$, the converter behavior can be classified~as:

 \end{definition}

 If $\|\mathrm{VFI}(\omega)\| \leq 1$, the converter imposes a voltage at its terminals either with the same amplitude as the grid voltage deviation for $\|\mathrm{VFI}(\omega)\| = 1$, or with a reduced amplitude for $\|\mathrm{VFI}(\omega)\| < 1$.
-This behavior is characteristic to voltage-forming operation at the angular frequency $\omega$.
-Conversely, if $\|\mathrm{VFI}(\omega)\| > 1$, the converter amplifies grid voltage deviations, thereby increasing the voltage fluctuations at its terminals and exhibiting disturbance amplifying behavior.
+This behavior is characteristic of voltage-forming operation at the angular frequency $\omega$.
+Conversely, if $\|\mathrm{VFI}(\omega)\| > 1$, the converter amplifies grid voltage deviations, thereby increasing the voltage fluctuations at its terminals and exhibiting disturbance-amplifying behavior.